moditect/moditect/README.md

 # ModiTect - Tooling for the Java 9 Module System

 The ModiTect project aims at providing productivity tools for working with the Java 9 module system ("Jigsaw").
-Currently it supports the following two
+Currently it supports the following tasks:
-tasks:

 * Generating module-info.java descriptors for given artifacts
 * Adding module descriptors to existing JAR files
+* Creating module runtime images

-In future versions functionality may be added to work with tools like jlink, jmod etc. under Maven and other dependency management tools in a comfortable manner.
+In future versions functionality may be added to work with other tools like jmod etc. under Maven and other dependency management tools in a comfortable manner.